Pull Request Badge lets you programatically insert badges in your pull request descriptions and then link them to anything. Like this one 👇

 If added, the badge will be wrapped with this URL.

-The color for the badge in hex format without #.
+The color for the badge.
 The default value is

 »As engineers we use GitHub heavily every day.
 We just as often need to interface with other systems or resources such as Atlassian Jira or deployment previews.
 Pull Request Badge helps us bridging the gaps and linking to anything external becomes a breeze.«